Pushback (migration): Balkan route

-Poland–Belarus border
+European Union–Belarus border

-After the Belarusian government aided migrants to cross the Belarus–Poland border as a part of what European Commission president Ursula von der Leyen described as a hybrid attack, Poland legalized pushback of migrants and asylum seekers by force in October 2021, which is illegal under EU and international law.
+After the Belarusian government aided migrants to cross the Belarus–Poland border as a part of what European Commission president Ursula von der Leyen described as a hybrid attack, Poland legalized pushback of migrants by force in October 2021, which is illegal under EU and international law.
 Human rights group Amnesty International and other human rights organisations replied by stating that Poland and Lithuania had breached migrants' rights, as they limit the access of asylum seekers to their territory.
 Lithuania and several other countries have proposed legalizing pushbacks to the European Commission as a result of the border crisis.

 Others

 Pushbacks have been reported on Europe's borders in the Western, Central and Eastern Mediterranean.

 There are reports that Turkey has engaged in pushbacks on its borders with Syria and Iran.
 Tunisia also engages in pushbacks of migrants (mostly Libyans).

 Australia is also engaged in pushback.
 On 15 January 2014, an orange fibreglass "survival capsule", containing about 60 asylum seekers, came ashore at Cikepuh in West Java.
 A second containing 34 people arrived at Pangandaran on 5 February.
 The Daily Telegraph reported that the Australian government was believed to have purchased eleven of the capsules from Singapore at a cost of around $500,000.

 In May 2014, Australia was alleged to have placed two persons who had arrived earlier in the year onto a boat with other asylum seekers which was turned back to Indonesia.

-In January 2015, Minister Dutton announced that 15 vessels, containing 429 asylum seekers in total, had been subject to turnback operations of some kind towards Indonesia or Sri Lanka since the beginning of OSB.
+In January 2015, Minister Dutton announced that 15 vessels, containing 429 asylum seekers in total, had been subject to turnback operations of some kind towards Indonesia or Sri Lanka since the beginning of Operation Sovereign Borders.